fabiomux/kde-servicemenus/README.md

   * In the KDE-store page;
   * In the Blog page.
 - *POSIX compatibility* to run flawlessly on the two basic shells: Bash and Dash;
-- The best *integration* level as possible.
+- The best *integration* level possible making use of *KDialog* and other common practices.

-The last point requires some more explanation.
-Until these add-ons run commands without interaction it is easy to create a service menu perfectly integrated with the environment: the standard provides a method to customize the menu labels for each language just specifying its code between square brackets.

-Unfortunately, when speaking about interactions through Kdialog's dialogs, there is not a simple workaround to output the request in the current language without complicating the code structure, but that's quite normal, these add-ons are not intended to implement a lot of commands in a single line.

-Also, moving the entire code in an external script wouldn't solve the problem, but would only move it outside the desktop file.

-As an alternative, I found it easier to create a system to keep the commands separated from the localization strings, as usually happens for similar contexts in other programming languages, then creating a *compiler* that would build different packages for each localization.

-This is the best way I found to overcome that small but annoying problem, and now every service can be fully localized and provided as a separated package directly in the KDE-Store!
+With time I realized that the integration wasn't fully accomplished until the messages provided by the Kdialog's dialogs would not have been fully translated into one of the supported languages.

+The shortest and most effective workaround to solve that problem has been the implementation of a translating system based on a list of strings to replace inside a script template to generate the final service menu, a file for each supported language.

-Last but not least, speaking about integration, it also important for me to be able to install the services within the three KDE environments:s KDE 4 (for legacy), Plasma 5, and the new Plasma 6.
+Last but not least, speaking about integration, it is also important for me to be able to install the services within the three KDE environments: KDE 4 (for legacy), Plasma 5, and the new Plasma 6.

 ## The available services